biopragmatics/oquat/docs/invalids/prefix/bto.md

-# HPA
+# bto: BRENDA tissue / enzyme source

+This page summarize the different resources that reference `bto` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['BTO']
+1 variants on the standard prefix were found: ['BTO'].

-## `cl`
+## `cl`: Cell Ontology

-Identifiers for this prefix are given correctly in Cell Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cl`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|